xperiandri/blazor-fluxor/samples/01-CounterSample/README.md

 ```
 @using Blazor.Fluxor
 @using Store.Counter
-@inject IFeature<CounterState> Feature
+@inject IState<CounterState> State
 ```
-   * `@using Blazor.Fluxor` is required in order to identify the `IFeature<>` interface.
+   * `@using Blazor.Fluxor` is required in order to identify the `IState<>` interface.
    * `@using Store.Counter` is required to identify the `CounterState` class we wish to use.
-   * `@inject IFeature<CounterState> Feature` will instruct Blazor to provide use with a reference to our `CounterFeature` from which we can obtain state.
+   * `@inject IState<CounterState> State` will instruct Blazor to provide use with a reference to an interface from which we can obtain state.

-2. Change the html that displays the value of the counter to display `@Feature.State.Value` instead.
+2. Change the html that displays the value of the counter to display `@State.Current.Value` instead.

 ### Dispatching actions to mutate the state
 The Flux pattern is structured so that the logic and state of the application can effectively function perfectly fine without a user interface being present at all.
-Changes to state are executed by using the `Store` to dispatch an `Action` telling it what to do next (update a person's details, increment a counter, or something else).
+Changes to state are executed by using the `IDispatcher` service to dispatch an `Action` telling it what to do next (update a person's details, increment a counter, or something else).

 1. In the Client project's `Store\Counter` folder add a new folder named `IncrementCounter`.
 2. In this folder create a class named `IncrementCounterAction.cs` and add the following code.